(includes photo gallery – scroll to bottom of page)

 Our tour of the town began at the old Cochise County Courthouse, built in 1882.
 It’s a great place to start and full of interesting artifacts and information.
 Don’t miss it ($7 each plus we paid $8 to park nearby).

 Next, we wandered down a block to the Gunfighter Hall of Fame.
 It’s also full of interesting artifacts and information.
-Curator Richard Ignarski told us that the items on the display were collected by him and his two partners.
+Curator Richard Ignarski told us that he and his two partners collected the items on the display over many years.
 He even let my husband hold the reproduction of a Colt Buntline Special that was used by Kurt Russell in the 1993 film, Tombstone.
 The collection is impressive.
 Background music included snippets of theme songs from many of the Western TV shows we watched as kids.
 Especially if you like guns and Western movie history, don’t miss it ($8 each).
-I’m sorry that I can’t find a website for this attraction.
+I’m sorry that I can’t find a website for this attraction to provide more information.

 Nor did we visit the Rose Tree Museum (didn’t get the price), Bird Cage Theatre ($11 for seniors), Boot Hill ($3 each), or the walking tour, or… well, I’m sure you get the idea.
 By my rough estimation, we would have needed at least two full days and several hundred dollars to have taken in all of the tourist offerings in Tombstone.